pimme05/Environmental-Impact-and-Financial-Calculator/README.md

 # WasteWise Impact Calculator

-Tool developed for the **Hult Prize** to measure the impact of PET recycling in Thailand.
+Tool developed for the **Hult Prize competition** to measure the impact of PET recycling in Thailand.

 ## Overview
 - Calculates **environmental benefits** (CO₂ avoided) from PET collected.